CDAGaming/CraftPresence-Mirror/README.md

 ## Entity Placeholders

-These placeholders translate to the `&TARGETENTITY&`, `&ATTACKINGENTITY&`, and `&RIDINGENTITY&` Global Placeholder in the `Presence Settings` menu within the Config Gui.
+These placeholders translate to the `&TARGETENTITY&` and `&RIDINGENTITY&` Global Placeholder in the `Presence Settings` menu within the Config Gui.

-You can configure these Sub-Placeholders throughout the `Advanced Settings::Entity [Target,Attacking,Riding] Messages` area of the Config Gui.
+You can configure these Sub-Placeholders throughout the `Advanced Settings::Entity [Target,Riding] Messages` area of the Config Gui.

 * `&ENTITY&` - The Entity Name